ECF/Py4j-RemoteServicesProvider/README.md

   karaf@root()> feature:install ecf-rs-examples-python.java-hello
 </pre>

-After some time to download all components and start and export the HelloImpl service, the Karaf console will print out the export registration, along with the endpoint desription in the OSGi standard format.
+After downloading and installing all OSGi and ECF components, and exporting the HelloImpl service, the Karaf console will print out the export registration, along with the endpoint desription in the OSGi standard format.

 <pre>
   19:20:03.679;EXPORT_REGISTRATION;exportedSR=[org.eclipse.ecf.examples.hello.IHello];cID=URIID [uri=py4j://127.0.0.1:25333/java];rsId=1